Home Spotlight 22 Benefits To Negotiate Other Than Salary

 Approach the negotiation process with the thought that it’s a normal part of the job process.

-Consider it as a constructive dialogue aimed at aligning your needs and expectations with those of the employer.
+Instead of seeing it as a difficult conversation, consider it as a constructive dialogue aimed at aligning your needs and expectations with those of the employer.

 A graphic design sharing a list of employee benefits you should negotiate with your employer